peterwwillis/devopsyoga-content/methods/index.md

 #### Andon cords
 This is more interperative, but similar to Toyota's TPS system and its Andon cord, DevOps organizations implement their own forms of Andon cords.
 [This article](https://itrevolution.com/kata/) explains a bit.

-#### Human-augmented automation
+#### [Autonomation][8]
-The concept of [Autonomation][8] is to design automation that detects an error and stops a process so a human can intervene.
-One example includes software tests that hault deployment of a product if unexpected behavior is found.
-Whereas *fully-automated machines* can both detect and fix their own problems, *mostly-automated* or *pre-automated* machines can be made simpler and cheaper and allow a human to resolve a complex problem quickly.
+Automation that detects an error and stops a process so a human can intervene.
+This can include CI/CD processes that stop a deployment when a test fails and waits for a user to fix the test.
+Another example is [ChatOps][22], using a chat bot to interact with automated tools with [a variety of uses][23].
+This is considered pre-automation, as opposed to full-automation, which is where a process resolves its own problems.

 #### Value Stream Mapping
 VSM is a useful way to visualize the entire chain of events involved with a product, from the first idea to a delivered product.
 [The intent][10] is to identify what parts provide value, and what parts are merely wasteful.